tarunsachdeva/blog/_posts/2018-09-09-changing-minds.markdown

 draft: false
 ---

-There's no doubt we're living in a time of historical significance and social change.
-On one hand, there is landmark progress being made in advancing the rights of marginalized communities.
-On the other hand, xenophobia and nationalism is on the rise.

-I was curious about the phenomenon of _how large groups of people change their mind_, and how that's happened in different contexts.
-I came across a few interesting articles.
+I recently tried to find some cases of when large groups of people _changed their minds_.
+I came across a few interesting articles about how that's happened in different contexts.

 * This article, [I Don't Want to Be Right](https://www.newyorker.com/science/maria-konnikova/i-dont-want-to-be-right) from the New Yorker in 2014 talks about a study about changing minds about vaccinations - and how a pure fact based approach doesn't work.